osenco/mpesa/README.md

 mpesa_setup_b2b($config);
 ```

-To make a STK Prompt request, pass the user's phone number, the amount due, and an optional reference(shows up on the user's phone) respectively
+To make a STK Prompt request, pass the user"s phone number, the amount due, and an optional reference(shows up on the user"s phone) respectively

 ```php
 mpesa_stk_push($phone, $amount, $reference);
 ```

-To simulate a c2b transaction, call the function as follows, passing the user's phone number, the amount due, and an optional reference respectively
+To simulate a c2b transaction, call the function as follows, passing the user"s phone number, the amount due, and an optional reference respectively

 ```php
 mpesa_c2b_request($phone, $amount, $reference);